elliotlarson/dev-notes/books/start-small-stay-small-a-developers-guide-to-launching-a-startup.md

 This will take a remarkable amount of learning and knowledge to accomplish.

-Try to write down your goals and stay accountable to them.
+**ACTION ITEM:** Try to write down your goals and stay accountable to them.
 Revisit daily/weekly and assess what you've done since the previous checking to achieve your goals.

 ### Roadblocks